felixs8/vibe-coding-template/project-management/tasks/task1.md

 ### Status

-_Planned / Ready / In Progress / Done._
+_Planned / Ready / In Progress / In Review / Done._

+### Implementation Details

+_Document all files changed, created, or deleted during implementation._

+### Review Notes

+_Space for reviewer agent to document findings and feedback._

 ### References